For Exhibiting Artists

 This form is NOT for booth placement requests or special requests.
 That information and request will come at a later date.
 Also, we do not accept payment for booth fees through ZAPP.
 And we do not accept payment with credit card.

-COMMUNICATIONS You will receive periodic emails from us with updates.
+COMMUNICATIONS You will receive periodic emails from us with updates that will also be uploaded to the FOR EXHIBITING ARTISTS page referenced above.
 We encourage you to read them so there will be no surprises upon arrival.
 Please make note of your direct contact related to the festival:

 Stephen King, CFEE, Executive Director

 Since we last hosted a Festival, there has been significant progress on the construction of the new Krause Gentle Center (KGC).
-Krause Gentle owns Kum & Go, a Midwest convenience retailer, broke ground last year on their new headquarters, designed by Renzo Piano Building Workshop.
+Krause Gentle owns Kum & Go, a Midwest convenience retailer, broke ground two year's ago on their new headquarters, designed by Renzo Piano Building Workshop.
 Kum & Go has agreed to halt construction during the Festival to avoid dust and noise.

 ARTIST BOOTH SPACE DMAF offers the following booth opportunities:

 All booths accommodate storage behind the assigned booth area.
 Some booths provide more storage than others.
-There is two feet (2’) between each interior booth.
+There are two feet (2’) between each interior booth.
 You are permitted vehicle access for load-in and load-out.
-All booths are located on concrete/asphalt streets where staking is prohibited by the city.
+All booths are located on concrete/asphalt streets.
+Please note that staking is prohibited by the city.

-FEES & TAXES A standard 10’x10’ booth fee is $450 with all other options charged accordingly.
-A corner booth is an additional $150 paid with separate check and is due, along with your signed Exhibitor Agreement and Release on or before February 12, 2017.
+FEES & TAXES A standard 10’x10’ booth fee is $475 with all other options charged accordingly.
+A corner booth is an additional $150 paid with a separate check and is due with your signed Exhibitor Agreement and Release.
 Artists retain 100% of their sales.

 INSURANCE All artists exhibiting in the Festival are required to provide to the Festival a Certificate of Insurance naming Des Moines Arts Festival as an additional insured pursuant to a general liability insurance policy with a minimum coverage of $1,000,000.
-This proof and certificate are due in our office no later than June 2.
+This proof and certificate are due in our office no later than June 1.
 Please note that without this certificate, artists will not be permitted to exhibit.
-And there will not be any exemptions.
+There will not be any exceptions.

-Check-in begins on Thursday, June 22, 2017, at 9 a.m. (closes at 6 p.m.) and continues Friday, June 23, 2017, beginning at 8 a.m.
+Check-in begins on Thursday, June 21, 2018, at 9 a.m. (closes at 6 p.m.) and continues Friday, June 22, 2018, beginning at 8 a.m.
 We do NOT require you to sign-up for an appointed check-in.
 You must check-in BEFORE setting up.
 Check-in is quick and easy.
 To do this, drive through the check-in area located on Grand Avenue; just West of 11th Street.
-Enter onto Grand off 10th street and travel West.
-Follow the signs to Artist Check-In where our Artist Relations Team will greet you.
-You don’t even have to get out of your car!!
-At check in you will receive your Welcome Packet with information, artist credential, booth sign, maps, parking information, and more.
-After you check-in you may proceed to your booth for unloading and set-up.
+Enter onto Grand Ave. off 10th street and travel West.
+Follow the signs to Artist Check-In where our Artist Relations Team will greet you (you don’t even have to get out of your car!)
+At check-in you will receive your Welcome Packet with information, artist credential, booth sign, maps, parking information, and more.
+After you check-in, you may proceed to your booth for unloading and set-up.

 Check-In Hours of Operation